 When your future is at stake, you deserve a Jackson County, MO defense team that’s experienced, aggressive, and completely committed to protecting your freedom.

-Criminal Defense FAQs for Jackson County, MO
+Frequently Asked Questions About Criminal Defense in Jackson County, MO

 Stay calm and avoid confrontation.
 Do not answer any questions or make statements without legal representation.
 Politely invoke your right to remain silent and contact an attorney immediately.
 Call (314) 900-HELP or reach out to Combs Waterkotte right away so our defense team can step in to protect your rights and begin preparing your case.